clockwork-xyz/clockwork/tests/README.md

 # Cronos Tests

-A testing suite for Cronos.
+A test suite for Cronos.